alice-viola/ThreadPool/README.md

 * MIT license

-The ThreadPool is tested under macOS Sierra 10.12 (Apple LLVM version 7.2.0 (clang-702.0.25)), LinuxMint 17.1 Rebecca (g++ 4.8.2), Apple iOS 9.3 (XCode 8.0, LLVM version 8.0).
+The ThreadPool is tested under macOS Sierra 10.12 (Apple LLVM version 7.2.0 (clang-702.0.25)), macOS Big Sur 11.5.2 (Apple clang version 12.0.5 (clang-1205.0.22.11)), LinuxMint 17.1 Rebecca (g++ 4.8.2), Apple iOS 9.3 (XCode 8.0, LLVM version 8.0).

+## Usage

+To use ThreadPool, simply include the *threadpool.hpp* file in your projects.

 ## Compile

-You can run some example called in the provided main.cpp file with the following bash lines:
+You can run some example called in the provided main.cpp file with the following bash lines (CPPUnit required):

 for macOS (and OSX as well):
 ```bash